tunmsk/nextgen-facebook/README.md

 <p><strong>Images and Videos</strong></p>

 <p>NextGEN Facebook (NGFB) detects and uses all images - associated or included in your content - including the WordPress image gallery and <a href="https://wordpress.org/plugins/nextgen-gallery/">NextGEN Gallery</a> shortcodes.
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, etc).
-The Pro version detects embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).
+The Pro version detects embedded videos from Facebook, Slideshare, Vimeo, Wistia, and YouTube (including preview image, video title, and video description).
 NGFB (Pro version) also includes support for <a href="https://wordpress.org/plugins/nextgen-gallery/">NextGEN Gallery</a> albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).</p>

 <p><strong>Enhanced SEO</strong></p>